localshred/rand9-collateral/001-alive-and-well/alive-and-well.markdown

 # Alive And Well (2009-07-31 23:33:48)

+SUMMARY: In a world of tech blogs... why do we need yet another?
+We don't.
+So don't read this post. **No, seriously, you don't want to.**

+Ok ok ok, please do.
+Wait, you're already here.
+Great, read on then!

 > "Are you ready to rock?" &raquo; [Alive and well][song] by Rise Against from The Unraveling (before they sucked)

 Once upon a time, I had a dream.
 That dream was to roll my own blog in [Rails][rails] and show the world the awesomeness that was me.
 And so I bought [rand9.com][rand9] with full intentions of launching my blog in a few days.
 Well, days turned into a week, a week into several weeks, several weeks into several months, etc.